|Nutrition Facts (per serving)|

 Drain and set aside.

 In a wok or frying pan, heat one tablespoonful of cooking oil.
-Stir-fry the diced string beans for a minute or two, just until a bit underdone.
+Stir-fry the diced string beans over high heat for a minute or two, just until a bit underdone.
 Scoop out and set aside.

 Crumble or chop the belacan as finely as you can.

-Pour the remaining cooking oil into the pan.
-Fry the dried shrimp and the belacan together.
+Pour the remaining 3 tablespoons of cooking oil into the pan.
+Fry the dried shrimp and the belacan together, stirring continuously.

 When the dried shrimp turn crispy and slightly brown, and the belacan smells fragrant, add the rice and partially cooked string beans.
 Stir fry for about two minutes or until the rice is heated through.

 Push the fried rice to the sides of the pan to make a well in the center.
 Pour in the beaten egg.
 Stir the egg in a circular motion until set at the bottom but still very wet on top.